cloudspannerecosystem/spanner-schema-diff-tool/README.md

 Constraints and row deletion policies will always be dropped if they are not present in the new DDL.

+This also helps to prevent edge cases which are not handled by this tool.

+Consider for example, a DDL object such as a check constraint, default value calculation or a row deletion policy clause that has an expression referencing a column that is going to be removed, and will be changed to reference a column that is being added.

+For this to work properly things need to happen in the following order:

+1) the object with the expression referencing the existing column needs to be dropped
+2) the column dropped
+3) the new column added
+4) finally the object re-created with the new expression referencing the new column.

+As this tool does not _understand_ the contents of the expression, it cannot know that this is required, so by not dropping the column, steps 1 and 2 are not required.

 ### Note on modified indexes

 Modifications to indexes are not possible via `ALTER` statements, but if the